airbytehq/airbyte/docs/connector-development/connector-builder-ui/pagination.md

 - [Page Increment](#page-increment)
 - [Cursor Pagination](#cursor-pagination)

 Select the matching pagination method for your API and check the sections below for more information about individual methods.
+If none of these pagination methods work for your API, you will need to use the [low-code CDK](../config-based/low-code-cdk-overview) or [Python CDK](../cdk-python/) instead.

 ### Offset Increment